 Administration of Subcutaneous Injection

-The subcutaneous injection is medication that is administered into the layer of skin directly below the dermis and epidermis, known as the subcutis, using a needle and syringe.
-Medications that can be administered subcutaneously include insulin, vaccinations and growth hormone.
+A subcutaneous injection is administered into the bottom layer of skin directly below the dermis and epidermis known as the sub cutis, using a needle and syringe.
+Medications that may be administered subcutaneously include insulin, vaccinations and growth hormone.

-This route of delivery is suitable for medications where patient treatment benefits from slower, more sustained absorption rates than is possible through intramuscular injection, but quicker than is possible via a transdermal patch.
+This route of delivery is suitable for medications where client treatment benefits from slower, more sustained absorption rates than is possible through intramuscular injection, but quicker than is possible via a transdermal patch for example.

-Subcutaneous injections can be administered in the arms, legs and abdomen.
-Repeated injections require that the site for injection be rotated in order to keep the skin healthy.
-Reddened, inflamed or swollen sites should be avoided when selecting a site.
+Subcutaneous injections can be administered into the subcutaneous tissue of the arms, legs and abdomen.
+Repeated injections will require that the site for injection be rotated in order to keep the tissue healthy.
+Bruised, inflamed or swollen sites should be avoided when selecting a site.